What is a plug-in hybrid car?

 For faster speeds the conventional engine takes over, as the power required would drain the battery pack too quickly.
 It will also take over when battery charge drops below a certain level, even if only driving at slow speeds, and will charge the batteries at the same time until there’s enough electric power available again.

 In many ways a range-extender hybrid is more comparable to an electric car than a hybrid.
 The best description of a range-extender is an electric car with an on-board power station.
 You use it in the same way as an electric car, charging it overnight as needed for use the next day.
 However, you’re not limited to the range dictated by the level of charge in its battery pack.
 The power station – usually a small petrol engine – is on high alert, ready to charge the battery pack if its charge drops below a certain level.

 Although range-extenders are typically classified as hybrids, the following distinction needs to be remembered.
 All hybrid cars will, at some point, use their conventional engines to provide propulsion, whereas most range-extender cars cannot.
-The only range extender currently on sale in the UK is the BMW i3 Rex – essentially an i3 electric car fitted with an auxiliary engine to provide electricity, increasing its range beyond the limits of its battery pack.
-Although the power station will needs its petrol tank filling from time to time to remain on standby, the car will mostly uses electricity alone to operate.
+One example of a range extender is the now-discontinued BMW i3 Rex – essentially an i3 electric car fitted with an auxiliary engine under the rear boot floor to provide electricity, increasing its range beyond the limits of its battery.
+While vehicles of this type typically use electricity alone to operate, the small fuel tank will need filling up from time to time as a backup.

 You can read more about range-extender cars in our separate guide.

 Plug-in hybrid running costs

 Company-car users in particular would be wise to consider a plug-in hybrid for their next car, and the reason for that is down to the way carbon dioxide (CO2) emissions are measured.